PrzemekSkw/totp-sync/README.md

 1. Export from your current 2FA app (Google Authenticator, Authy, FreeOTP+, 2FAuth, etc.)
 2. In TOTP Sync, click "Import"
 3. Select your export file or paste URIs
+4. Choose "Replace All" or "Merge" with existing entries
-4. Your entries will be encrypted and synced
+5. Your entries will be encrypted and synced

 ## 🐛 Troubleshooting